axecasper/Image-Filter/README.md

 ---

 ### Abstract:
-* Its an open source image filter code writen with python when I was second year student in university.
+* Its an open source image filter code writen with python based on opencv2 library during when I was second year student in university.

 ---